* CFTC commissioner suspects nefarious MF Global activity

 The process is set to be discussed at a hearing before the judge in U.S. Bankruptcy Court in Manhattan on Wednesday.

 If Giddens and federal regulators are unable to find the missing customer cash, customers with commodities trading accounts could be forced to take significant losses.

-MF said in a Monday court filing that it has extended through Nov.
+MF said in a Monday court filing it has extended through Nov.
 21 its window for spending that cash, giving it five extra days to seek longer-term funding.

 Whether it can find such funding will impact the nature and speed of its restructuring or liquidation.

-Bank of America and Elliott Management Corp each filed court papers asking Glenn to allow them to trade stock, debt and other MF Global securities as long as they impose systems to separate their trading from their role on the committee.
+Bank of America Corp and Elliott Management Corp each filed court papers asking Glenn to allow them to trade stock, debt and other MF Global securities as long as they impose systems to separate their trading from their role on the committee.

-Judges in a few major bankruptcies, including Lehman Brothers , WorldCom and Enron, have allowed such trading by creditors' committee members, Bank of America said in its court papers seeking permission for the trades.
+Judges in a few major bankruptcies, including Lehman Brothers Holdings Inc , WorldCom and Enron, have allowed such trading by creditors' committee members, Bank of America said in its court papers seeking permission for the trades.